Empty Arms' Termination for Medical Reasons Support Group

 Additionally, most parents who have chosen to terminate for medical reasons also attend our regular monthly bereavement meeting, and have found this setting to be equally supportive.

 WHERE: Florence Arts and Business Building, 140 Pine Street, Room 2B (basement level).
-(There is plenty of free parking behind the building.
+There is plenty of free parking behind the building.
 If you come in through the door that faces the church next door, we’re a half flight down on the right.

 WHAT: This group is free and open to all families who have experienced the agonizing decision to end a pregnancy because of a life-limiting prenatal diagnosis.
-Each of you know that this type of loss is particularly complicated.
+If you’re reading this, you know that this type of loss is particularly complicated.
 In addition to grief for the baby, many people struggle with additional guilt, fear of judgment, and trauma.
 This space is ultra safe, ultra accepting, and ultra compassionate.
 You and your story and your baby belong here.
 Please come.

-ABOUT THE FACILITATORS: Carol McMurrich suffered the loss of her first child in May of 2003, a stillbirth following a cord accident during labor.
+Carol McMurrich: suffered the loss of her first child in May of 2003, a stillbirth following a cord accident during labor.
 In the early years she craved the company of others who had experienced losses and still feels nurtured and fulfilled by being part of a community of parents who have experienced the death of their baby.
 Carol has been to multiple trainings offered by Share, Inc. on compassionate caregiving, and is a trained MotherWoman facilitator.
 Though Carol has never had to endure the trauma of terminating for medical reasons, she holds special compassion for those who are faced with a heartbreaking prognosis and must go down this road.

 At Empty Arms, we know that losing a baby is an isolating and devastating experience.
 When that loss is compounded by the difficult decision to end a pregnancy out of compassion for our child, support is crucial.
 In our meetings we support bereaved parents by naming the incredible challenges they are experiencing, knowing that this group is one of the few places where parents can speak the truth about the depth of their emotions and the details of their experience.
 You and your story are safe here.